 - Prevent your pets from starting fires by never leaving a pet unattended around an open flame, and securing pets away from fire hazards when you leave them home alone.

-- When leaving pets home alone, ensure firefighters can easily evacuate them in the event of fire by keeping them in rooms or areas close to your home’s entrance.
+- When leaving pets at home, ensure firefighters can easily evacuate them in the event of a fire by keeping them in rooms or areas close to your home’s entrance.
 You can also put a pet alert sticker in a front window to let rescuers know the number and types of pets in your home (be sure to update this when necessary).